Islamic Banking Software Providers in 2025

 And in traditional banking interest accumulates over the years of the loan term.

-Top 20 Islamic Banking Software Providers
+Which Are the Top Islamic Banking Software Providers in 2025?

 Velmie is a banking software provider specializing in modular architecture and robust API solutions tailored for banks and fintech companies.
 Established in 2011 by a team with over 15 years of fintech expertise, they are headquartered in Vilnius, Lithuania.
 The offerings include highly scalable, reliable, and secure solutions, complemented by Sharia-compliance services aimed at surpassing customer expectations and establishing a leading position in the dynamic fintech landscape.
 With a track record of serving over 20 million active customers and maintaining a 99.9% service availability, the company possesses extensive experience in launching digital banks, mobile wallets, and payment solutions across Africa, Asia, and the MENA region